evnik/XcodeRN/Xcode12Beta4.md

 *   The `instruments` command is now deprecated in favor of its replacement: `xctrace`. `xctrace` records, imports, and exports data from Instruments `.trace` files.
 (36641078)

 ### Interface Builder

+#### New Features

+*   In AppKit apps, you can now edit the Render Mode and Symbol Scale of SF Symbols for storyboard and `.xib` files.
+When you select an SF Symbol in the image picker, two additional properties expand below the image name.
+To display SF Symbols that support full color, set the Render Mode to Original.
+(61844681)

+*   Added support for new UISwitch properties, [`preferredStyle`](https://developer.apple.com/documentation/uikit/uiswitch/3621874-preferredstyle) and [`title`](https://developer.apple.com/documentation/uikit/uiswitch/3621876-title).
+(62320185)

+#### Known Issues

+*   Interface Builder doesn’t allow creating a classic style [`UISplitViewController`](https://developer.apple.com/documentation/uikit/uisplitviewcontroller).
+(65966010) (FB8107534)

 #### Deprecations